Analytics built by: Location, Inc.

 El Dorado Hills is a town of large, single-family homes.
 In fact, there is a higher proportion of four, five or more bedroom homes in El Dorado Hills than is found in 98% of the communities in America.

-Relative to California, our data show that El Dorado Hills's latest annual appreciation rate is higher than 50% of the other cities and towns in California.
+Relative to California, our data show that El Dorado Hills's latest annual appreciation rate is lower than 50% of the other cities and towns in California.

 One very important thing to keep in mind is that these are average appreciation rates for the town.
 Individual neighborhoods within El Dorado Hills differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in El Dorado Hills - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best El Dorado Hills real estate investment or home purchase decisions.